IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 ### 1. Highest Priority: Addressing the Disability Equity Gap

-The **0.91-point disparity** in DEI experience for employees identifying with a disability is the organization's single greatest point of confirmed systemic failure (p < 0.05).

 | Recommendation | Action Plan | Strategic Rationale |
 | :--- | :--- | :--- |